 At a glance

-• Travel to Mexico and carry out vital sea turtle conservation.
-You’ll work with expert conservationists to protect endangered species like the Olive Ridley Turtle.
+- Travel to Mexico and carry out vital sea turtle conservation.
+You’ll work with expert conservationists to protect endangered species like the Hawksbill and Black Turtle.

 Is sea turtle conservation volunteering in Mexico right for me?

 If you have a strong interest in marine life conservation, and you want an adventurous experience outdoors, this is the project for you.
-You’ll spend your days patrolling black sand beaches, searching for turtle nests, and carefully transporting eggs to a more protected areas.
+You’ll spend your days patrolling sand beaches, searching for turtle nests, and carefully transporting eggs to more protected areas.
 You’ll release hatchlings, and watch them crawl over the sand to the ocean.
-You’ll sail slowly around a lagoon, taking notes about the different animals and birds you see for scientists.
+You’ll embark on nature walks, taking notes about the different animals you spot for scientists.
+You will also help at the crocodile sanctuary and learn more about the species residing there.

 The work we do here is important, and you’ll become part of ongoing efforts to protect marine and coastal life.
 You’ll do plenty of hands-on work outdoors, and learn a lot from our conservation experts.
 This is really useful if you’re planning on pursuing a career in wildlife conservation someday.
 It’s also a good fit if you’re passionate about the environment and actively want to help.